The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Serving Carafe or Mug

-While having all of these tools can enhance your coffee brewing experience and the quality of your coffee, you can still make a decent cup of pour-over coffee with just a coffee maker, coffee, and hot water.
+While these tools can enhance your coffee brewing experience and the quality of your coffee, you can still make a decent cup of pour-over coffee with just a coffee maker, coffee, and hot water.
 As you become more experienced and want to refine your technique, you can invest in additional equipment.

 How to Choose the Right Coffee Beans and Grind Size